marcelovani/IMDB-movie-scanner/README.md

 # IMDB-movie-scanner
-Python script that scans local folders and updates meta data and cover photos
+Python script that scans local folders and updates meta data and cover photos.
+It can send the film info to a CMS using an End point.

 Requires IMDBPY
 https://github.com/alberanid/imdbpy